 Because of the significant effects it can have on your oral and overall health, dealing with gum disease can often be more important than you realize.
 For more information, schedule a consultation with Dr. Kania by calling her laser periodontal office in Encinitas/San Diego, CA, at (760) 642-0711.

-When you have a more advanced case of periodontal disease, this could cause your gums…
+When you have an advanced case of periodontal disease, lack of treatment could allow gums…